MicrosoftDocs/win32/desktop-src/DirectShow/am-rate-correctts-property.md

 ---
-Description: 'The DVD Navigator uses this property to inform the decoder that the Navigator is setting the correct time stamps on the samples it delivers to the decoder.' ms.assetid: 'f04e8291-734f-483e-b756-5362beb68d9c'
+Description: The DVD Navigator uses this property to inform the decoder that the Navigator is setting the correct time stamps on the samples it delivers to the decoder. ms.assetid: f04e8291-734f-483e-b756-5362beb68d9c
-title: 'AM\_RATE\_CorrectTS Property'
+title: AM\_RATE\_CorrectTS Property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AM\_RATE\_CorrectTS Property